mapio/py-web-graph/docs/quickstart/console.rst

 Visualization
 -------------

-If the console is given the ``-r/--renderer`` command line option pointing to a Ubigraph server, then the console can be used to visualize WebGraph data using the commands  :samp:`add`, :samp:`highlight`, :samp:`label`, and :samp:`clear`; please use the :samp:`help` console command for details.
+If the console is given the ``-r/--renderer`` command line option pointing to a Ubigraph server, then the console can be used to visualize WebGraph data using the commands  :samp:`bfs`, :samp:`isg`, :samp:`hl`, :samp:`label`, and :samp:`clear`; please use the :samp:`help` console command for details.

 A sample session could be::